AlNikZa/riffquest/README.md

 Search for your favorite artists and explore their albums, top tracks, and detailed info via Spotify API.

+> ⚠️ **Project status:** This app is still under active development.
+> Features and UI may change frequently.

 ---

 ## Features